 Getting legally set up and protected isn't costly, but it's critical to operate as a legitimate small business:

 LLC formation.
-Forming a limited liability company usually costs between $300 and $1,000.
+Forming a limited liability company (the most common business entity for laundromat owners) usually costs between $300 and $1,000.
 This type of business structure is best, since it protects your personal assets.

 Liability insurance premiums.
-Basic coverage can start around $350-$750 annually and may vary based on your services and location.
+Basic business insurance coverage can start around $350 to $750 annually and may vary based on your services and location.

 Marketing and Signage